yaelkroy/EnkiBot/README.md

     * Latest news (general or topic-specific) via NewsAPI, with support for language/country biasing.
 * **Modular & Extensible Architecture**:
     * Designed with a clean, modular structure (application core, language service, Telegram handlers, individual functional modules) for better maintainability, testability, and scalability.
+* **Natural Language Trigger**:
+    * Start a message with "Hey, Enki!" to ask questions or say "Hey, Enki!
+Draw ..." to generate images on demand.
 * **Configurable**: Group access restrictions, API keys, and LLM model IDs are managed via environment variables for security and flexibility.
 * **Robust Error Handling**: Includes database logging for critical errors and user-friendly error messages.
 * **(Planned) Darwinian Self-Improvement**: The project includes a foundational structure and conceptual plan for future integration of self-rewriting code and evolutionary capabilities, inspired by concepts like the Darwin Gödel Machine, aiming for autonomous advancement of the bot's Python modules and LLM prompts.